 Regular and punctual attendance at all class sessions is considered essential to optimum academic achievement, which means students are expected to attend and participate in class every day.
-Success in WRI 1010 is highly dependent upon interaction with your peers and the instructor.
+Success in ENG 1010 is highly dependent upon interaction with your peers and the instructor.
 That means arriving to class on time, having completed all assigned readings and homework, and participating actively and respectfully in all class activities.
 Sleeping, talking, texting, being uninvolved with group work, or outright disruptive behavior can negatively impact your grade.
 If you are experiencing difficulty with attendance or participation, please talk with me so that we can work out an appropriate arrangement.

 If you are absent for more than 10% of class sessions (4 classes for a MWF course), I will issue a written warning of de-enrollment.
-If your absences exceed more than 20% (8 classes for a

-MWF course), you may be de-enrolled without notice until the university drop date or, after that date, receive the appropriate grade for your work and participation to that point.
+If your absences exceed more than 20% (8 classes for a MWF course), you may be de-enrolled without notice until the university drop date or, after that date, receive an "F" grade.